 Below are some of the reasons for messages being placed in the Hold Queue because of "Suspicious Message Structure": For more details, see the MSDN website.

-Emails that are placed in the Hold Queue that are subsequently determined to be safe can only be released by an Administrator (although these emails cannot be viewed in the end user's Hold queue).
-Once released, the email will be delivered to the recipient.
+Messages placed in the hold queue that are subsequently determined to be safe, can only be released by an administrator and cannot be viewed in the end user's hold queue).
+Once released, the message is delivered to the recipient.

-Mimecast advises using a bypass policy with caution, as it could allow a new virus outbreak to go undetected whilst signatures are being updated.
+We advise using a message bypass policy with caution, as it could allow a new virus outbreak to go undetected whilst signatures are being updated.
 It may also negate the Mimecast Virus Service Level Agreement.